numpy/numpy/doc/source/user/c-info.python-as-glue.rst

 Simplified Wrapper and Interface Generator (SWIG) is an old and fairly stable method for wrapping C/C++-libraries to a large variety of other languages.
-It does not specifically understand NumPy arrays but can be made useable with NumPy through the use of typemaps.
+It does not specifically understand NumPy arrays but can be made usable with NumPy through the use of typemaps.
 There are some sample typemaps in the numpy/tools/swig directory under numpy.i together with an example module that makes use of them.
 SWIG excels at wrapping large C/C++ libraries because it can (almost) parse their headers and